stellar/slingshot/musig/README.md

 - pairs: `Vec<(VerificationKey, &[u8])>`

 Functions:
-- `Multimessage::new(Vec<(VerificationKey, [u8])>) -> Self`: creates a new MultiMessage instance using the inputs.
+- `Multimessage::new(Vec<(VerificationKey, &[u8])>) -> Self`: creates a new Multimessage instance using the input.

 - `Multimessage::commit(&self, &mut transcript)`:
-  It commits to the number of pairs, with `transcript.commit_u64(self.pairs.len())`.
+  It commits to the number of pairs, with label "Musig.Multimessage".
-  It then commits each of the pairs in `self.pairs` to the input `transcript`, by iterating through `self.pairs` and committing the `VerificationKey` with label "X" and the message with label "m".
+  It then commits each of the pairs in `self.pairs`, by iterating through `self.pairs` and committing the `VerificationKey` with label "X" and the message with label "m".

-- `Multimessage::challenge(&self, &verification_key, &mut transcript) -> Scalar`:
+- `Multimessage::challenge(&self, i, &mut transcript) -> Scalar`:
-  Computes challenge `c_i = H(R, <S>, i)`.
-  The nonce commitment sum `R`, and the pairs `<S>`, have already been committed to the input `transcript`.
+  Computes challenge `c_i = H(R, <S>, i)`, where `i` is the index of the public key that it is getting a challenge for.
+The function expects that the nonce commitment sum `R`, and the pairs `<S>`, have already been committed to the input `transcript`.

   It forks the input transcript by cloning it.
-The non-forked transcript (input `transcript`) gets domain separated with `transcript.commit("dom-sep", "Musig.multi-message-boundary")`.
-  This prevents later steps from being able to get the same challenges that come from the forked transcript.

-  It then figures out what its index `i` is, by matching the input `verification_key` against all the keys in `self.pairs`.
-The index `i` is the index of pair of the key it matches to.
 It commits `i` to the forked transcript with label "i".
-  It then gets and returns the challenge scalar `c_i` from the forked transcript with label "c_i".
+  It then gets and returns the challenge scalar `c_i` from the forked transcript with label "c".

-- `Multimessage::get_pubkeys(&self) -> Vec<VerificationKey>`: returns the list of public keys, without the messages, from `self.pairs`.
+- `Multimessage::len(&self) -> usize`: returns the length of `self.pairs`.

+- `Multimessage:key(&self, index) -> VerificationKey`: returns the key at that index in `self.pairs`.

 ### Signature